woojiahao/tp/docs/DeveloperGuide.md

 **Extensions**
 - 2a.
 User enters an incorrect format
   - 2a1.
-UniCa$h displays an error message.
+UniCa$h displays an error message with the correct command format.
   - Use case resumes at step 1.
 - 2b.
 User enters an extremely high number
   - 2b1.
 UniCa$h prompts the user with a warning of the input